Marking 60 Years of Innovative Research

 With more than 5,500 studies published in peer-reviewed journals, more than 60 investigators and 600 staff members, and funding topping $136 million in 2021, the Division of Research continues to make seminal contributions to health services research in the areas of behavioral health and aging, cancer, cardiovascular and metabolic disease, genetics, health care policy and delivery, infectious diseases, vaccine safety and effectiveness, and women’s and children’s health.
 The Division’s rich clinical databases and disease registries allow for population-based studies that cannot be done anyplace else in the world.

 In 2022, the Division celebrated 60 years of health research.

 Celebrating Dr. Collen and 50 years of Delivery Science

-In 2012, the Division celebrates its 50th anniversary, with four of its five directors, scientists and staff, and leaders of Kaiser Permanente Northern California and The Permanente Medical Group.
+In 2012, the Division celebrated its 50th anniversary with four of its five directors, scientists and staff, and leaders of Kaiser Permanente Northern California and The Permanente Medical Group.

 A New Era of DOR Collaborations

 The Cardiovascular Research Network (CVRN), a new research arm of the HMO Research Network (now the Health Care Systems Research Network), aims to provide a unique national resource that leverages the network’s cardiovascular expertise, diverse community-based population, and rich electronic data systems.

 The Research Program on Genes, Environment and Health (RPGEH), now one of the largest such research projects in the United States, is established to examine genetic and environmental factors that influence common diseases such as heart disease, cancer, diabetes, high blood pressure, Alzheimer’s disease, asthma, and depression.
 The goal of this research program is to discover which genes and environmental factors are linked to specific diseases.